SrBlodus/proyecto-iso/proyecto-iso/README.md

 ng serve
 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
-The application will automatically reload whenever you modify any of the source files.
+The application will automatically reload whenever you modify any of the source files.The origin port has been changed in the angular.json file find ---> serv{}

 ## Code scaffolding